goshevs/pchained/README.md

 Multiple conditions for multiple scales/stand-alone varibles can be specified.
 See section Examples for usage.

 To request conditional imputation, the user has to specify option `CONDImputed`.
-The option has the same syntax as `CONDComplete` but the variables that are being conditioned on have to be imputed variables.
+The option has the same syntax as `CONDComplete` but the variables that are being conditioned on must be imputed variables.

 An important requirement for imputation subject to conditions is to ensure "that missing values of all conditioning variables [are] nested within missing values